stacks-sbtc/sbtc/docker/testnet/README.md

   - The provided Emily API key.
   - The provided signer private key.
   - The host/port of your Bitcoin node RPC endpoint.
-  - The host/port of your Bitcoin zmqpubhash endpoint.
   - The host/port of your Stacks RPC endpoint.
   - The URI to a Postgresql DB.